 A new release on Jungle Records goes back to the formative years of the Commandos, resurrecting 12 songs recorded in October 1983 at the Lone Star Studio in Austin, a compact room often remembered for its proximity to a giant bug on a pole advertising a nearby pest control business.

-The sessions were intended largely as demos to launch the Commandos, who went on to make a full-blown studio album, appear on an Elektra Records anthology of Texas bands and tour Scandinavia.
+The sessions were intended largely as demos to launch the Commandos, who went on to make a full-blown studio album, and appear on an Elektra Records anthology of Texas bands.
+They went on to tour Scandinavia.